fabacab/fetlife-icalendar/README.markdown

     * `none`: Do not fetch RSVPs for events.
 (This is the default.)
     * *INTEGER*: The number of RSVP pages to fetch.
 (A value of `"1"` is a maximum of 10 RSVPs, `"2"` is a maximum of 20 RSVPs, and so on.)
 * `summaries`: Can be either `"on"` or `"off"` (the default).
 When `"on"`, only basic event data will be fetched, and the value of `rsvps`, if set, is ignored.
+* `archive`: Can be either `"on"` or `"off"` (the default).
+When `"on"`, an existing iCalendar file for this place will be copied to an archive file rather than overwritten.
+Useful for saving history of past runs.
+Alternatively, use your system's `logrotate(8)` or equivalent.

 Options specified here override any default set in [the `FetLife` place](#the-fetlife-place).